PolygonAndPixel/PythonFitting/README.md

 ![Imgur](http://i.imgur.com/aHpROMz.png)

-This approach can be easily disturbed by outlayers and leads to fits with an high degree since the function tries to fit every datapoint.
+This approach can be easily disturbed by outliers and leads to fits with an high degree since the function tries to fit every datapoint.

 ### Linear interpolation with least squares
 Least squares allows some error in the fit but it also minimizes the distance between the fit and the datapoints.
-This leads to functions with lower degrees than a simple interpolation and outlayers have a smaller impact.
+This leads to functions with lower degrees than a simple interpolation and outliers have a smaller impact.
 Here we define a linear function again and solve for the slope using the average values of *x* and *y*:

 ![Imgur](http://i.imgur.com/oSb8GvY.png)